 MOMA is hosting the 7th CSEAR France Conference

-The 7th CSEAR (Centre for Social and Environmental Accounting Research) France Conference took place on June 5 and 6.
+The 7th CSEAR (Center for Social and Environmental Accounting Research) France Conference took place on June 5 and 6.
 The event brought together experts in environmental and social accounting, providing a platform for exchanging innovative ideas, presenting research, and discussing potential future collaborations.

 WHAT IS THE CSEAR?

-- Sophie Spring, Montpellier Management – University of Montpellier
+• Sophie Spring, Montpellier Management – University of Montpellier

-- Charles H. Cho, Schulich School of Business, York University
+• Charles H. Cho, Schulich School of Business, York University

-- Jonathan Maurice, University of Toulouse Capitole
+• Jonathan Maurice, University of Toulouse Capitole

-7THANNUAL CSEAR CONFERENCE
+7THEDITION OF THE CSEAR CONFERENCE

 The event provided a valuable opportunity for participants to share their knowledge and experiences in an environment conducive to learning and collaboration.
 Experts presented their latest research, highlighting advances and emerging trends in the field of sustainable accounting.
 Lively debates and enriching discussions paved the way for potential collaborations among researchers, practitioners, and policymakers, thereby creating a unique synergy to promote sustainable accounting practices.